yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/distributed-tracing/newrelic.md

 }
 ```

-`reporter.url` is the URL to the New Relic server, where trace data will be sent.
+`reporter.url` is the URL to the *New Relic* server, where trace data will be sent to.